cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 ```

-3. After the analysis finishes: move files to local computer; study the files created by the program and use what you need to write into the report.
+5. After your analysis finishes (you will receive an email when it does), copy the whole folder back to your local computer via SFTP.
+Have a look at all the result files, and use what you need for the methods section of your homework report.
 Open the treefile with FigTree, root the tree appropriately and show branch support values; create a figure.
+If needed, use the ```Tree_tip_renamer_script``` provided in this Github to modify the taxon names.

 ## Maximum likelihood with IQ-Tree, partitioned